Skip to content

 737 MAX 8

-737 MAX 8 is the representative branch of the Boeing 737 family, capturing the re-engined centerpoint of the current family.
+737 MAX 8 is an in-service member of the Boeing 737 family, known for the re-engined centerpoint of the current family.

 Range 3,550 nm · Entry 2017